1. How can my institution join the Diversity Alliance?

 3. What does the annual fee cover?

 Fees for the Diversity Alliance are set by the ACRL Board of Directors as recommended by the Diversity Alliance Steering Committee/Task Force.
-Fees are $500 annually and partially offset administrative costs for the program.
+Fees are $250 for the Foundational Level or $500 for the Bridge Levels and partially offset administrative costs for the program.
 The ACRL Diversity Alliance Program requires an annual commitment by individual institutions and consortial pricing is not available.

 4. Can member institutions pay below an entry level salary, provided they use the difference for professional development for the residents?